 Do you want to explore Glasgow with your kids?
 Glasgow Science Center will keep them interested and entertained!

-Glasgow Science Center opened back in 2001 and it has been a favorite place for children ever since.
-The science center was originally built to entertain as well as teach children.
+Glasgow Science Center opened in 2001 and has been a favourite place for children ever since.
+The centre was originally built to entertain and teach children.

 Glasgow Science Museum gives children insights into science and technology.
 It features interactive exhibitions to show children cool scientific tricks.

-Children under the age of 7 can use the Big Explorer area, where they can use water and operate a crane to keep a pretend cargo ship balanced.
-If they want, they also can put on their own little puppet show under the sea, while having some fun with a musical shark and a giant walk on piano.
+Children under the age of 7 can use the Big Explorer area to use water and operate a crane to keep a pretend cargo ship balanced.
+If they want, they can also put on their own little puppet show under the sea while having some fun with a musical shark and a giant walk-on piano.

-If you have very little children, you should plan to allow them some time at the soft play area on the museum’s ground floor.
+If you have tiny children, you should plan to allow them some time at the soft play area on the museum’s ground floor.
 The museum also features a captivating planetarium that piques the interest of all the visitors, adults and children.

 Unlike other museums in Glasgow, Glasgow Science Center charges an entry fee.
-Check tickets prices and opening hours from the museum’s official website.
+The museum’s official website provides ticket prices and opening hours.

 The Lighthouse

-At the heart of Glasgow lies the Lighthouse, a place where design and architecture are promoted.
-The Lighthouse contains a visitor center, an exhibition space, as well as an event venue.
+At the heart of Glasgow lies the Lighthouse, where design and architecture are promoted.
+The Lighthouse contains a visitor centre, an exhibition space, and an event venue.

-The Lighthouse has multiple floors, each serves a different purpose.
-The first floor holds alternating exhibitions and events about the way design and architecture impact our day to day lives.
+The Lighthouse has multiple floors, each serving a different purpose.
+The first floor holds alternating exhibitions and events about how design and architecture impact our daily lives.

-The second floor embraces a library of Scotland’s sustainable building materials.
-This floor offers visitors a chance to explore various sustainable building materials.
+The second floor embraces a library of Scotland’s sustainable building materials, which offers visitors a chance to explore various sustainable building materials.

-The Lighthouse has four more floors that have multi-purpose spaces.
-These can be rented out for different occasions; corporate events, evening receptions, or weddings.
+The Lighthouse has four more floors with multi-purpose spaces.
+These can be rented out for different occasions, such as corporate events, evening receptions, or weddings.

-If you decide to visit the Lighthouse, you will get the chance to explore Glasgow from a bird eye view.
+If you decide to visit the Lighthouse, you will get the chance to explore Glasgow from a bird’ s-eye view.
 On the top of the building sits a viewing platform.
 People go up to the platform to get a view of the whole city of Glasgow.

 The Lighthouse offers guided tours each Saturday.
-They are provided on a first come, first served basis.
-You can check the timings of the tours on the Lighthouse’s official website.
+They are provided on a first-come, first-served basis.
+You can check the tour times on the Lighthouse’s official website.

 People’s Palace

 Have a walk through history at People’s Palace.
-The People’s Palace Museum tells the history of people of Glasgow from the 18th century until the modern day.
-This free museum offers a great account of the living conditions of Glaswegians throughout the centuries.
+The People’s Palace Museum tells the history of the people of Glasgow from the 18th century until the modern day.
+This free museum offers an excellent account of the living conditions of Glaswegians throughout the centuries.

 The People’s Palace Museum is located in a brilliant building.
-In front of the museum’s building is located the Doulton Fountain.
-This terracotta fountain represents the former colonies of the United Kingdom such as South Africa or Australia.
+The Doulton Fountain is located in front of the museum’s building.
+This terracotta fountain represents the former colonies of the United Kingdom, such as South Africa and Australia.
 It is the largest fountain of its kind in the world.

-The museum encompasses a collection of historical artifacts, art, photographs, and other objects that tell the story of Glasgow and its people.
-Right next to the palace is located the former carpet factory.
-It is a beautiful multi-colored building that is worth a visit as well.
+The museum encompasses a collection of historical artefacts, art, photographs, and other objects that tell the story of Glasgow and its people.
+Right next to the palace is the former carpet factory.
+It is a beautiful multi-colored building that is also worth a visit.

 The Scottish Football Museum

-This attraction is for the hardcore football fans everywhere.
-The Scottish Football Museum has a huge collection of football related items.
+This attraction is for hardcore football fans everywhere.
+The Scottish Football Museum has a huge collection of football-related items.

-The focus of the museum is the rich Scottish football heritage.
-It holds the Scottish Cup, the world’s oldest surviving association football trophy, the English FA Cup.
+The museum’s focus is the rich Scottish football heritage.
+It holds the Scottish Cup, the world’s oldest surviving association football trophy, and the English FA Cup.

 The museum is open three days a week from 10:00 am to 5:00 pm.
 To check the timings and book tours, check the museum’s official website.

-A trip to explore Glasgow’s history, culture, and beauty is sure to be a full one.
-The city is full of museums, art galleries, and parks that are waiting to be discovered.
-If you are planning to visit, allow yourself at least three days to be able to explore the city.
+A trip to Glasgow’s history, culture, and beauty will surely be a full one.
+The city is full of museums, art galleries, and parks waiting to be discovered.
+If you are planning to visit, allow yourself at least three days to explore the city.

 Discover other places around the world on Connolly Cove!